 Test purpose: Verify that objects and attributes are represented to the accuracies specified in the metadata or associated source objects associated with the data types within the data set.

-Test method: Verify that all data elements are either of absolute accuracy (legally declared) or associated with metadata elements or source objects that describe the accuracy.
+Test method: Verify that all data elements are either of absolute accuracy or associated with metadata elements or source objects that describe the accuracy.

 Reference: Clause 6.4